TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 * The bug with the copied positions changed their copying mode with the strategy change has been fixed;
 * Partial closing/closing of positions follows the initial copying mode, if it has been changed in the process of work;
 * Fixed buttons aligning on Registration step;
+* The bug with multiple grids on reload page has been fixed;
 ## Features
 * Added a default sorting for 'History' page by 'Open Time' (from newest to oldest positions);